rendanim/jmil-lab/content/authors/JustineNasejje/_index.md

 ---
 # Display name
-title: Thendo Sidogi
+title: Justine Nasejje

 # Username (this should match the folder name)
 authors:
-- ThendoSidogi
+- JustineNasejje

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: PhD Candidate
+role: Lecturer

 # Organizations/Affiliations
 organizations:
-- name: University of Johannesburg
+- name: University of Witwatersrand
   url: ""

 # Short bio (displayed in user profile at end of posts)